silver-machine/crowbar/README.md

 crowbar list                - lists registered libraries
 ```

-For now, I have created a .bat file that runs `python main.py` called crowbarBP (bypass).
-I will add an actual execetuble with the first release.

 ## Learning Crowbar

 `examples/` has a few simple examples that show how to use Crowbar.
 The [cheatsheet](cheatsheet.md) is useful for quick references.
 The `help` library (WIP) is can help with learning the base keywords.

-## Installing

-Compile using `pyinstaller --onefile main.py`, then find the executable and rename it to `crowbar`.
-Then, add the folder to your path variable.
-The most important files/folders are `env`, the executable and `lib/`.

 ## Speed